UCL/Holder/doc/training/git/Training_git.script.md

 git status
 ```

-ME: Show tree -a and slides - what else to do now?
+Check tree -a output.
+Note new content created in repository.
+Have a look at image in slides showing staing area and think about what the next step is.

 ```bash
 git commit -m "This is my first commit message.
 How very exciting." colours.txt